python/cpython/Doc/library/functions.rst

       The contents of this dictionary should not be modified; changes may not affect the values of local variables used by the interpreter.

-   Free variables are returned by *locals* when it is called in a function block.
+   Free variables are returned by :func:`locals` when it is called in a function block.
    Modifications of free variables may not affect the values used by the interpreter.
 Free variables are not returned in class blocks.